-Specify the character that you want to use to identify a variable table in the JD Edwards EnterpriseOne Advanced Pricing system.
+Specify the character the system uses to identify a variable table in the JD Edwards EnterpriseOne Advanced Pricing system.
 When you precede a table name by this character, the system recognizes the name as a table name for formula pricing calculations, such as alphabetic, numeric, and mathematical functions.
-For example, the +, -, ×, and ÷ symbols are not valid in this field.
+For example, the +,-,x, and ÷ symbols are not valid in this field.